-Of all the things a couple is likely to think about in the run-up to or aftermath of a wedding, life insurance is sure to be pretty low on the list—if it appears on the list at all.
+Of all the things a couple is likely to think about in the run-up to a wedding, life insurance is sure to be pretty low on the list.

-Which makes sense, as newly married couples—especially ones that don't already have kids or aren't planning to have kids anytime soon--typically aren't included in conversations focused on this form of life insurance.
+Which makes sense, as newly married couples typically aren't included in conversations focused on this form of insurance.

 Despite often being ignored in favor of parents or parents-to-be, though, many young couples without children could benefit from buying some amount of life insurance.

-Before we get to some of the specifics related to why that's true, consider this: the main purpose of life insurance is to provide financial support to loved ones who are dependent on you should you pass away.
+Before we get to some of the specifics related to why that's true, there's one important point to consider.
+The main purpose of life insurance is to provide financial support to loved ones should you pass away.

 This is why so many people point to parents as being the best candidates for this type of insurance.

-Although it's true that children—especially those who have yet to graduate college or even high school—are especially likely to need the kind of financial assistance life insurance can provide, they're hardly alone.
+Children are especially likely to need the kind of financial assistance life insurance can provide.

 Dependent parents or siblings are two other groups of people couples should seriously consider covering with life insurance, for instance.